danielwhatmuff/skyscape-shutdown/README.md

 vcloud-director-shutdown
 =================

-Simple Ruby script to shutdown vApps when not in use e.g. evenings/weekends
+Simple Ruby script to shutdown/startup a collection of vApps when not in use e.g. during evenings/weekends

 Requirements
 -----------